boldingd/EclipsePhaseContent/Locus.md

 > **curé**: ahem.
 >
 > **Padre**: Actually, a question.
-> You mentioned "justice-related coops," but you didn't really go into them.
+> You mentioned "justice-related co-ops," but you didn't really go into them.
 > Isn't that also how Extropian justice works?
 >
 > **anarcat**: Actually, yes.
-> \@Gunslinger and \@Bauble might be better people to ask here, but Locus does have coops that specialize in conflict resolution, arbitration, and victim support.
+> \@Gunslinger and \@Bauble might be better people to ask here, but Locus does have co-ops that specialize in conflict resolution, arbitration, and victim support.
 >
 > They can definitely help, but, like Gunslinger kind of said earlier, they're not always impartial or available.
 > There aren't a lot of them, so they can't cover everything.
 > And they're not always impartial; the low-rep can find themselves at a distinct disadvantage.
-> And you have to actually request them; they're not assigned by the coop (like my mutualist coop does), or built into every contract (like an-caps usually do).
+> And you have to actually request them; they're not assigned by the co-op (like my mutualist co-op does), or built into every contract (like an-caps usually do).
 >
 > **Gunslinger\#MONOLITH**: The Extropian versions provides more "justice" to people who have more ability to pay, so I'll take our version.
 > And concerned-party-groups aren't perfect, but they're a lot less damaging than *cops* are.